-As explained in the Appendix on Reasons common to several requests yo ur adaptation is rejected.
+As explained in Section (iv) in the Appendix on Reasons common to several requests provided study is not adequate.

 Your comments to the draft decision specific to the short-term toxicity testing on aquatic invertebrates are addressed in the Appendix on Reasons common to several requests.